benji6/imlazy/README.md

 take(8, fibonacciGenerator()) // => (1 1 2 3 5 8 13 21)
 ```

 In addition to all the above imlazy is very fast!
-There are benchmarks in the root of this repo - imlazy outperforms the native `map` and `filter` array methods and is even faster on node 8.
+There are benchmarks in the root of this repo showing that imlazy outperforms the native `map` and `filter` array methods.

 All iterables created by imlazy are frozen with `Object.freeze` so, not only are they lazy and performant, they're also immutable.